jim-laven/GitHub-is-Awesome/README.md

 # GitHub-is-Awesome
 Second repository

-this is one type of sentence
+this is one type of sentence.